find a tool to convert mediawiki to pdf

 Does either of it looks at least a little bit helpful?
 Or should I continue trying?
 Afaik, pictures will have to be redone manually anyway, but looks like LO stuff uses styles :-/

-#4 Updated by Anonymous almost 7 years ago
+#4 Updated by Anonymous over 7 years ago

 - File copy-paste.odt copy-paste.odt added